-01Perturbation-based gene regulatory network inference to unravel oncogenic mechanisms Poster/Dataset for use in this Tool
+01Perturbation-based gene regulatory network inference to unravel oncogenic mechanisms Poster, Dataset and Code for use in this ShinyApp

 Motivation: Inference of Gene Regulatory Networks (GRNs) from perturbation data can give detailed mechanistic insights of a biological system.
 Many GRN inference methods exist, but the topology of their estimates tend to be sensitive to changes in method specific parameters.
 Even though the inferred network is optimal given the parameters, it has been shown that many links are wrong or missing if the data is not informative.
 To make GRN inference reliable, a method is needed to estimate the support of each predicted link as the method parameters are varied.

 Results: To achieve this we have developed a method called nested bootstrapping, which applies a bootstrapping protocol to GRN inference, and by repeated bootstrap runs assesses the stability of the estimated support values.
 To translate bootstrap support values to false discovery rates we run the same pipeline with shuffled data as input.
 This provides a general method to control the false discovery rate

 of GRN inference that can be applied to any setting of inference parameters, noise level, or data property.
 We evaluated nested bootstrapping on a simulated dataset spanning a range of such properties, using the LASSO, Least Squares, and RNI inference methods.
 An improved inference accuracy was observed in almost all situations.
 The method is part of the GeneSPIDER package, which was also used for generating the simulated networks and data, as well as running and analyzing the inferences.

 04GeneSPIDER: gene regulatory network inference benchmarking with controlled network and data properties Publication and Code